 Nine Barrow Down rises to 199 meters (653 feet) and is part of the Purbeck chalk ridge that stretches some 15 miles from Old Harry Rocks in the east to Lulworth Cove in the west.
 This ridge itself is part of a much larger system of chalk downlands that stretches across Southern England.
 Nine Barrow Down sits part way along the ridge with flatter land on either side giving spectacular views all along its length.

 The View Across Poole Harbour

 These views stretch all across Poole Harbour to the…

 We have been entertained these past few days by the busy bustle of spring among the birds in our garden: a blue tit has found a hole in the sandstone wall and flies back and forth carrying nesting material, disappearing inside what should be a safe and warm shelter for its chicks, while a pair of magpies sift through the flower beds and fly off with beaks laden with twigs and leaves.

-At time of writing I have not seen my three beautiful children for nine and a half months.
+At time of writing I have not seen my three beautiful children in any meaningful way since July 2016.
 Since separating, my ex and I have spent in excess of £10,000 between us on legal fees.
 My aim is to co-parent, my ex’s aim is to keep me away from my children.

 Immediately after separation my ex began to unlawfully prevent me from having any contact with our children.
 It was at this point she began to exhibit alienating behaviours and subsequently cut off any direct or indirect contact with my side of the family and anyone else that was seen by her to be providing me with support.
 She also started and still continues to this day to make false allegations against me.
 There are no current safeguarding issues around me concerning contact with my children.